-I have had the opportunity over the last 2 years to train a woman in her 50’s who is visually impaired.
+I have had the opportunity to train a woman in her 50’s who is visually impaired.
 Laura was not born sightless; over a period of several years, her eyes’ rods and cones slowly ceased to function.
 Today, while unable to drive, she has enough sight to observe shadows, and can read with a super magnifier attachment to her computer.
 When Laura’s regular trainer left the gym, I was the one she requested to take over her personal training regimen.

 A secondary condition that often presents itself in visually challenged clients is poor posture.
 When trying to design appropriate strength exercises, keep in mind that a client who is able to read printed material with the help of a magnifier is often prone to stooping over.
 Cable crossovers or rows, to open up the chest muscles and strengthen back muscles, can easily be hands-on demonstrated and effectively performed.

 In today’s society, visual impairment frequently places such individuals at a social disadvantage; to those with healthy vision, blindness comes with presumptions of helplessness and incompetence.
 This no longer has to be a universal fact.
 Any individual who gets in shape will look better and feel better.
 This leads to increased confidence, self-esteem and empowerment.